LLMServe/DistServe/README.md

 ### Evaluation

-To reproduce all the experiments in our paper, please follow the the [guidance](./evaluation/README.md).
+To reproduce all the experiments in our paper, please follow the [guidance](./evaluation/README.md).

 ## Citation
 If you use DistServe for your research, please cite our [paper](https://arxiv.org/abs/2401.09670):